From Industrial to Digital

 Many of today’s management practices assume that an effective enterprise is built on efficiency.
 Managers are keepers and architects of efficiency who control planning, synchronisation and coordination of execution through top-down instruction.
 If you’re in doubt, the derogatory term HiPPO (Highest Paid Person’s Opinion) has been coined to describe decision making where the most powerful person calls the shots, despite alternative perspectives.

 This approach to organising human systems originates in the industrial era.
-At the 1900 Paris Exposition Universelle, audiences were wowed when Frederick Winslow Taylor demonstrated a step change in the production of steel chips.
+At the 1900 Paris Exposition Universelle, audiences were wowed when Frederick Winslow Taylor demonstrated a step-change in the production of steel chips.
 Until that point, production lines typically processed nine feet of steel per minute.
 Taylor showed that his system could process fifty feet per minute.

 He attributed his breakthrough to his theory of scientific management.
 Applying this model, Taylor would deconstruct the production process into its simplest elements.
 Then, through measurement, analysis and experimentation, he would continually optimise every task to identify what he called the “one best way”.
 Finally, he would command the workers to follow new, very specific instructions, allowing him to scale small efficiencies at the task level to significant improvements overall.

 Taylor’s results were both significant and undeniable.
-Despite ethical concerns for the once artisan workforce, his breakthrough was compared to innovations such as the electric light.
+Despite ethical concerns for the once artisan workforce, his breakthrough compared to innovations such as the electric light.
 He captured the imaginations of leaders and ignited a pan-industry efficiency movement that grew to become the backbone of modern management.
 You don’t have to look far to see the signs of Taylorist thinking in today’s enterprises.
 For example, in 2003 when Carr declared that IT was a commodity, he opened the doors to a flood of offshoring.
-This cost driven, divide and distribute management style remains central to many organisations today.
+This cost-driven, divide and distribute management style remains central to many organisations today.

 However, scientific management is predicated upon predictability.
 Efficiency gains are only possible if the specific purpose of your system is known and the system is heavily optimised to that end.
 The greater the specialisation, the greater the efficiencies.
 This comes at the cost of adaptability and resilience to change.
 For example, the screwdriver on a Swiss Army Knife is less efficient than its specialised counterpart; however, under less predictable conditions, the multitool is more responsive to change.